 - Streaming: Lowest latency

-|| COALESCE(MAX(ABS(f.fact_total - s.summary_total)), 0)::TEXT FROM fact_totals f JOIN summary_totals s ON f.order_date = s.summary_date; END; $ LANGUAGE plpgsql;
+In the next lesson, you'll explore Transactions and Concurrency Control, learning how databases maintain data consistency when multiple users access and modify data simultaneously.
+You'll understand ACID properties, isolation levels, and how to handle concurrent transactions effectively. || COALESCE(MAX(ABS(f.fact_total - s.summary_total)), 0)::TEXT FROM fact_totals f JOIN summary_totals s ON f.order_date = s.summary_date; END; $ LANGUAGE plpgsql;

 -- Run validation after ETL SELECT * FROM validate_denormalization();